The Mary Rose and Portsmouth's Maritime History

-Two talks by Christopher Dobbs, Former Head of Interpretation for the Mary Rose Trust
+• Two talks by Christopher Dobbs, Curator Emeritus at the Mary Rose Trust

-Day 1: Arrive independently at the Marriott Portsmouth Hotel from 15.00.
-This evening there will be a welcome reception and private dinner with wine followed by a talk by Christopher Dobbs, Former Head of Interpretation for the Mary Rose Trust, 'Diving on the Mary Rose'.
+Arrive independently at the Marriott Portsmouth Hotel from 15.00.
+This evening there will be a welcome reception and private dinner with wine followed by a talk by Christopher Dobbs, Curator Emeritus at the Mary Rose Trust, 'Diving on the Mary Rose'.
 On October 11 1982, the Mary Rose was finally raised to the surface after 17 years of search, survey and excavation.
 Christopher Dobbs, a maritime archaeologist and professional diver was on the team that worked on the excavation and salvage of this historic ship between 1979 and 1982.
-Christopher's lecture will illustrate what it was like to find objects inside the wreck during the excavations and to be one of the divers under the water as the ship was raised from the seabed.
+More recently he was a leading member of the team that created the new museum.
+Christopher's fully illustrated lecture will include recounting what it was like to find objects inside the wreck during the excavations and to be one of the divers under the water as the ship was raised from the seabed.

 A full day will take us to Fort Nelson, home to the Royal Armouries national collection of artillery - the Big Guns.
-Positioned atop Portsdown Hill with panoramic views across the Meon Valley and Portsmouth Harbour we will be able to view the development of artillery from pre-gunpowder siege machines to modern-day super guns.
+Positioned atop Portsdown Hill with panoramic views across Portsmouth Harbour we will be able to view the development of artillery from pre-gunpowder siege machines to modern-day super guns.
 Next, we go up the Spinnaker Tower to gain a magnificent view across to the Isle of Wight and see the layout for the Battle of the Solent during which the Mary Rose capsized and sank in 1545.
-We will have a short tour of old Portsmouth, viewing the sites that remain from the Tudor period and stop at Southsea Castle, one of Henry VIII's forts built to defend the south coast of England in 1544.
+We will have a short coach tour of old Portsmouth, viewing the sites that remain from the Tudor period and stop at Southsea Castle, one of Henry VIII's forts built to defend the south coast of England in 1544.
 It was from here that Henry witnessed the sinking of his flagship Mary Rose in the Battle of the Solent in 1545.
-Return to the hotel with time to freshen up before a late afternoon high tea with a glass of prosecco in the hotel before travelling to the Dockyards for the highlight of the weekend, a private viewing of the newly updated Mary Rose Museum.
-On arrival at the museum, you will enjoy a drinks reception and another talk by Christopher Dobbs who will give unique insights into the formation of the exhibition and why the objects uncovered are so special.
-After this you will have a private viewing of thousands of the objects raised during the excavations, many of which were not on display in the old museum, ranging from bronze guns bearing Henry VIII's ciphers and crowns to whole sets of pewter, and even a plain wooden shovel, one of many objects found by Mr Dobbs himself.
+Return to the hotel with time to freshen up before a late afternoon high tea with a glass of prosecco in the hotel before travelling to the Mary Rose Museum for the highlight of the weekend, a private evening viewing of the newly updated museum.
+On arrival, you will enjoy a reception drink and an exclusive introduction from Chris to the new 4-D film to help you visualise what it was like diving on the Mary Rose.
+After this you will have a private viewing of thousands of the objects raised during the excavations, many of which were not on display in the old museum, ranging from bronze guns bearing Henry VIII's ciphers and crowns to whole sets of pewter, and even chests full of the men’s possessions, some of them found and raised by Mr Dobbs himself.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion